Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Introduction

-But what are HDA in the first place?
+Let us briefly discussion the intuition behind HDA.
 The idea is that they generalise labelled transition systems to allow for $n$ actions to be active simultaneously by modelling transitions as $n$-cells in higher-dimensional cubes.
 For instance, \cref{fig:transitions-hda} shows a graphical representation of a HDA over an alphabet with actions $\set{a,b,c,d}$.

 The dots indicate $0$-cells, in which no action is active, solid arrows are $1$-cells that are transitions with one active action, and the blue shaded areas are $2$-cells with two active actions.
 Starting from the bottom left, first $a$ and $b$ may be active in parallel and any execution path through the shaded area is allowed.
 In the square above that, the action $c$ and $b$ have to be executed sequentially because the square is not filled.
-The HDA in \cref{fig:transitions-hda} accepts a run if one of the $0$-cells with a double arrow is reached.
+The HDA accepts a run if one of the $0$-cells with a double arrow is reached.
 For instance, the (sequential) path $a \to b \to c$ is accepted.
-More generally, HDA accept pomset languages~\cite{fahrenberg2021languages}.
-In the case of \cref{fig:transitions-hda}, the accepted language is given by the following set consisting of ten pomsets.
+HDA accept in general pomset languages~\cite{Fahrenberg21:LanguagesHigherDimensionalAutomata}.
+In the case of \cref{fig:transitions-hda}, the accepted language is the following set consisting of ten pomsets.

-The first six are purely sequential runs, while the last four use the concurrent capabilities of the HDA to run $a$, $b$, $c$ and $d$ in parallel.
+The first six are purely sequential runs, while the last four run $a$, $b$, $c$ and $d$ in parallel.
 Pomset languages can be composed with the operations of concurrent Kleene algebras, and one may then ask which of these operations carry over to HDA and may result in a correspondence between (locally) finite HDA and rational pomset languages constructed from these operations.